craigshoemaker/blob-storage-quickstart-async/readme.md

 |`download`        | Downloads the contents of the `example` blob to `example.txt` |
 |`delete`          | Deletes the `example` blob |
 |`list`            | Lists the contents of the `test` container to the console |

+## Resources

+You can use the Azure [Storage explorer](https://azure.microsoft.com/features/storage-explorer/) to see the data in Azure.